01100100/blog/content/posts/location.md

 The fact that there are satellites 4500m above are head that we can openly use to triangulate our position, and that we are all walking round with this tech readily available at the mere consent is pretty mind blowing

+I won't explain *the magic involved/how* these systems work together as there is a incredible blog post titled [GPS](https://ciechanow.ski/gps/) from the master [Bartosz Ciechanowski](https://ciechanow.ski) that goes into way more depth then I could.
+I recommend to take some time out and read it.
+If you haven't come across Bartosz' technical writing before then you are in for a treat!

-This position data, can be useful for all sorts of things, like locating your position on a map and calculating your speed and distance travelled.
+Triangulating positions is incredibly useful for all sorts of things, like locating your position on a map and calculating your speed and distance traveled.

 [Screenrecording of Komoot in action]()

 However there are some situations where GPS alone doesn't get the job done.
-If you are in a dense concrete jungle, going in a tunnel, or even just in a building with thick walls, then the signals can be way off.
+If you are in a dense concrete jungle, a mountainous region, in a tunnel, or even just in a building with thick walls, then the signals coming from the satellite will be affected.
+Yet another case of how the environment you are based in can have a big impact on your position in life.

 [Tunnel example]